Organic synthesis: Automated organic synthesis

 A recent development within organic synthesis is automated synthesis.
 To conduct organic synthesis without human involvement, researchers are adapting existing synthetic methods and techniques to create entirely automated synthetic processes using organic synthesis software.
 This type of synthesis is advantageous as synthetic automation can increase yield with continual "flowing" reactions.
 In flow chemistry, substrates are continually fed into the reaction to produce a higher yield.
 Previously, this type of reaction was reserved for large-scale industrial chemistry but has recently transitioned to bench-scale chemistry to improve the efficiency of reactions on a smaller scale.

 Currently integrating automated synthesis into their work is SRI International, a nonprofit research institute.
 Recently SRI International has developed Autosyn, an automated multi-step chemical synthesizer that can synthesize many FDA-approved small molecule drugs.
 This synthesizer demonstrates the versatility of substrates and the capacity to potentially expand the type of research conducted on novel drug molecules without human intervention.

-Automated chemistry and the automated synthesizers used demonstrate a potential direction for synthetic chemistry in the future.